LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/exercises.rst

    1. A confirmation window should let the user know "Confirm that the shuttle is ready for takeoff."
 If the shuttle is ready for liftoff, then add steps b-d.
    2. The flight status should change to "Shuttle in flight."
    3. The background color of the shuttle flight screen should change from green to blue.
-   4. The shuttle height should increase by 10,000 miles.
+   4. The shuttle height should increase by 10,000 km.

 #.
 When the "Land" button is clicked, the following should happen: